camwestwood/xapi/recipes/attendance/attendance.md

 - Agent and verb

-Student with identifier STUDENT_ID (and name NAME) attended a learning activity.
+Student with identifier STUDENT_ID (and name NAME) attended a learning event.

 - Object

-It was an event activity with id of ACTIVITY_EVENT_ID, of type ACTIVIITY_TYPE.
+It was an event event with id of EVENT_ID, of type EVENT_TYPE.

 - Context

 Event was a part of module instance MOD_INSTANCE_ID.
-The activity type has an id of Activity_Type_ID.
-The maximum number of people who could have attended the event was ACTIVITY_MAX_COUNT.
+The activity type has an id of Event_Type_ID.
+The maximum number of people who could have attended the event was EVENT_MAX_COUNT.
 The time it started was ACTIVITY_LOGGED_START and ended at ACTIVITY_LOGGED_END.
 The activity was led by instructor with identifer STAFF_ID.